mrkkrp/markkarpov.com/post/watercolor-equipment.md

 * [Sennelier][sennelier-paint].
 This was the first tube paint I used.
 It is great paint, but I found that it is not intense enough.
-Honey-based paint is also, in my opinion, worse than gum arabic-based such as Daniel Smith and Winsor and Newton.
+Honey-based paint is also, in my opinion, worse than gum arabic-based one such as Daniel Smith and Winsor and Newton.
 It tends to re-wet worse and after a while it dries weirdly and cracks.
 I don't know what happens there, maybe the honey gradually gets washed out or something.
 * [Daniel Smith][daniel-smith-paint].
 Intense and superb.
 Re-wets beautifully, stays moist for a long time.
 With some spraying you can